tengjieksee/VLLM-Agent-For-Interior-Design/README.md

 ### 🧩 Modular Agent-Based System Design

-The architecture follows a **VLLM-style agentic design**, where each capability is encapsulated as an independent module.
+The architecture follows a **LLM agentic design**, where each capability is encapsulated as an independent module.
 This makes it easy to:

 * Add new tools or agents
 * Swap models or APIs